Blog

 1. They take payment in different forms

 Certain mortgage brokers get paid according to a certain percentage of the mortgage loan you get while others may charge a flat fee for their services upfront.
 You should set your payment terms straight with your lender from the very beginning to avoid any confusion or embarrassment at a later time.
-Mortgage brokers also receive commission from your lender.
+Mortgage brokers also receive a commission from your lender.
 Brokers may also charge you added service fees if they are particularly covered or renowned in their field.

 1. They should be chosen carefully